 In Canada, children up to 18 years old receive allowance.

 True.
 Allowance from the government that is.
 But that depends on family income so not all will receive this benefit.
 Should children receive such government assistance, it may be wise to pool it for college funds instead of opting for a student loans, which binds college and university students to debt even before they enter the workforce and land a job.

 In Canada, there is free healthcare.

 False.
 Not all are covered by free healthcare coverage.
 In British Columbia, for example, one has to be a permanent resident or Canadian citizen to avail of the provincial health insurance.
 In most other provinces, medical services are offered for free but don’t be surprised if you are in a long queue for a doctor’s appointment.
 If you don’t mind such an arrangement, you’ll be fine.

 In Canada, it’s possible to get multiple jobs.

 True.
 You can have as many jobs as you can manage time to work for each of them diligently.
 There are different reasons people take on several jobs at a time.
-Each of such jobs are low paying or don’t offer full-time positions so some workers have plenty of time to spare.
-Others may have high family expenses (household, education, mortgage, etc) or heavily in debt so getting more jobs help them get by.
+Each of such jobs is low paying or doesn’t offer full-time positions so some workers have plenty of time to spare.
+Others may have high family expenses (household, education, mortgage, etc) or are heavily in debt so getting more jobs helps them get by.

-In Canada, it is easy to buy house and car.
+In Canada, it is easy to buy a house and a car.

 In Canada, elderly people receive monthly pension.